bojanseirovski/webnova_hackathon/Readme.md

 - use the ```norad_id``` to get all instruments via the ```/instruments``` API endpoint  - the response is a list of instruments for the satellite
 - knowing the ```norad_id``` and the ```instrument.id``` (from the ```/instruments``` endpoint), get all times when that satellite is over a target (lat, lng) in a time range via the ```/times_on_target``` API endpoint - the response is a list of timestamps/dates
 - from that response, use the dates to create a mission, use the ```/create_mission``` endpoint - the response contains a data_key and date when the data will be available
-- using the data key, get the data URL via the ```/data_download``` API endpoint, this will allow you to download the data
+- using the data key, get the data URL via the ```/data_download``` API endpoint, this will allow you to download the data.
+The API returns a Zip archive URL, hosted on AWS S3.
+You need to download the Zip archive, extract and use any data within the file.

 ## Usage
 Use any of the SDKs as you wish, include them in your project accordingly.